Franz Seraph Stirnbrand

-Life
+Early life

 Found abandoned in a ditch, he was presumed to be the illegitimate son of a Croatian soldier from a unit stationed nearby, and was raised as a foster child by a local tax official named Johann Baptist Röser.
 His first art lessons came from Philipp Friedrich von Hetsch, who was resting in Enns at the home of one of Rösers relatives, on the way back to Germany from Italy.
 In 1805, he was apprenticed to a decorative house painter in Linz, where he was able to take drawing lessons on Sundays.
 He was offered a place at the Academy of Fine Arts, Vienna, but couldn't accept for lack of adequate financial support.
 He remained with the house painter until he became a journeyman.

+Career

 Faced with military conscription, he fled to Frankfurt where he found work in a tin factory, painting portraits of famous people on cans and cups.
 He also worked on making connections for his personal career but, with business down due to the Russian Campaign, he lost his job and moved to Stuttgart, where he worked as a portrait painter.
 By 1816, he had earned enough to make a visit home, then returned to Stuttgart after a short stay in Karlsruhe.
 Once he was settled there, he was able to obtain the patronage of the Duchess Wilhelmine, wife of Duke William Frederick Philip of Württemberg.
 Their sons, Count Alexander and Count Wilhelm (Later the Duke of Urach), were also frequent customers.
 During this time, he travelled extensively; visiting Belgium, Paris and Rome, where he painted Pope Leo XII.
+Eventually, commissions for his portraits extended throughout the nobility, the upper civil service and theatrical circles.
+A few orders even came from King William I of Württemberg.

+Personal life

 In 1830, he built his own home and hosted salons with many notable guests from the fields of art, music and theater such as Nikolaus Lenau, Franz von Dingelstedt and Friedrich Wilhelm Hackländer.
 In 1838, he married.
-Eventually, commissions for his portraits extended throughout the nobility, the upper civil service and theatrical circles.
-A few orders even came from King William I of Württemberg.